-Founder Jeff Barrett grew up near the ravines of the Don Valley river in Toronto, the traditional territory of the Mississaugas of the Credit First Nation.
-From an early age he had a passion for the outdoors and adventure that later took him on countless adventures to all 7 continents and across the Canadian Arctic.
-He has taught outdoor education at Upper Canada College, Outward Bound, Summit, and Alive Outdoors.
+Jeff has taught outdoor education at Upper Canada College, Outward Bound, Summit, and Alive Outdoors.
 He founded Routes Adventures Inc. (a wilderness adventure program for youth in transition), developed and ran a bear viewing lodge for the Kitasoo Xai Xais Nation in the Great Bear rainforest in BC, guided many expeditions to Antarctica and the Artic, founded a community ecotourism program in Arviat, Nunavut, built a tourism industry for the Carcross Tagish First Nation in the Yukon and has been involved in many other ecotourism and ecoresort programs and developments from Alaska to Oman.

-He founded Blue Mountain Wild School in order to create a more meaningful education experience that would ignite his children's curiosity and love for learning, while also gaining important real world life lessons and skills along the way.
+He founded Blue Mountain WILD School in order to create a more meaningful education experience that would ignite his own children's curiosity and love for learning, while also gaining important real-world life lessons and skills along the way.
 He is passionate about developing a new generation of changemakers that also have the passion, the drive and the education to make a meaningful impact in our future.

 Ali believes that for students to thrive, they must be fully engaged.
 Ali’s goal is to inspire her students to be critical thinkers, creative problem solvers and life-long learners.
 She believes that learning activities must be dynamic and interactive, and she uses her energetic approach to encourage participation in an interactive and hands-on way.
 Ali also believes that if we want students to learn from the world around us, they must respect our environment and cherish all that it has to offer.